1. Secure your internal institutional agreements

 3. Familiarize yourself with publishing tools, workflows and/or partners

 The majority of the data now shared with GBIF resides on one of the dozens of installations of our Integrated Publishing Toolkit, or IPT (see stats).
+Data can be uploaded to an IPT installation using preconfigured Excel spreadsheet templates for Checklist data, Occurrence data, and Sampling Event data.
 Other alternatives exist, including seeking in-country hosting support from national nodes and/or other active participants (e.g., iDigBio).
 For advanced publishers we also expose an API to register datasets programmatically.
 We maintain an extensive knowledge base of tools and documentation, along with detailed manuals for publishers.

 4. Prepare data for publication